LingBlackSama/LB-Connection/README.md

 # LB-Connection
-LB Connection is a module that provides a safe alternative to `RemoteFunction`, `BindableEvent`, and `BindableFunction` in the Roblox Studio.
-LB Connection is coded based on the Roblox Studio environment.
+LB Connection is a module that offers a secure alternative to using `RemoteEvent`, `RemoteFunction`, `BindableEvent`, and `BindableFunction` in Roblox Studio.
+It is specifically designed and coded to function within the Roblox Studio environment.

 # Installation
 ### Method 1 - Quick Installation
-1. In Roblox Studio, select the folder where you keep your third party modules/utilities.
+1. In Roblox Studio, select the folder where you store your third-party modules or utilities.
-2. Run the codes below in the command bar:
+2. Run the following codes in the command bar:
 ```lua
 local Http = game:GetService("HttpService")
 local HttpEnabled = Http.HttpEnabled